 FX forward returns #

-The category group contains daily 1-month FX forward returns of tradeable, floating, and (largely) convertible currencies.
+The category group contains daily FX forward returns of tradeable, floating, and convertible currencies, for tenors of 1 month to 1 year.
 By default, returns are calculated against their respective dominant cross, which will be the USD, EUR or an equally weighted basket of both.
 We also provide subcategories comprising returns against the USD only.
-All calculations assume monthly roll at the end of the month back to full 1-month maturity.
+All calculations assume monthly roll at the end of the month back to full 1-month maturity, regardless of the forward tenor.

 We calculate the FX forwards returns of going long the base currency , including the roll-down intra-monthly, in two steps.
 Firstly, we calculate the annualised carry as: